preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-general-new.png

-+ **Alignment**: You can set Left, Centred or Right Alignment for the blocks in the Section.
-Default=Left.
 + **Width Type**: Set dynamic width ("Full Page") or a Fixed width in pixels.
-When you have selected Fixed, a slider is shown where you can det the width.
+When you have selected Fixed, a slider is shown where you can set the width.
-+ **Section Margin**: Set a Margin in pixels, inside the Section if needed.
-Default=0.
++ **Column**: Using the sliders, set a width for each of the column.
+Default = same width for every column.
 + **Add Column**: You can add a Column if needed.
 The same settings as above can then be used for the new Column.

 To remove a column, click the dust bin.
 By clicking the pen, the following can be set for a column:

 .. image:: page-types-columns-pen.png

 + **Chrome**: Set boxed or not for the Column.
 + **Color**: The background color for the Column can be set here.
-+ **Elevation**: If the column should have some elevation, add it here.
++ **Elevation**: If the column should stand out from the page, use the slider to set how much.
 + **Custom CSS**: You can use Custom CSS for formatting the Column.

 Spacing